Rhythmic gymnastics: Evolution of the Code of Points

-In 1997, the Code of Points was significantly changed by dividing the score into Artistry (out of 5 points for individual or 6 points for groups), Technical (out of 5 points for individuals or 4 points for groups) and Execution (out of 10 points), with the perfect score being 10 points for individuals and 20 points for groups.
+In 1997, the Code of Points was significantly changed, with a focus on differentiating routines for each apparatus and encouraging variety and musicality; bonus points could be awarded for an exercise that was closely matched in character and rhythm to the musical accompaniment.
+Difficulty was divided into artistry (out of 5 points for individual or 6 points for groups), technical (out of 5 points for individuals or 4 points for groups) to simplify judging.
+The allowed body difficulties increased to twelve, and the number of flexibility-related difficulties in the code more than doubled from 11 to 24.

-In the late 90s, there was an appearance of gymnasts whose routines included demonstrating extreme flexibility (Yana Batyrchina or Alina Kabaeva for example).
-In the 1997–2001 code, the allowed body difficulties increased to twelve, and the number of flexibility-related difficulties in the code more than doubled from 11 to 24.
-The 2001–2005 code focused on extreme flexibility at the expense of apparatus handling and artistry.
+The 2001–2004 code focused on extreme flexibility at the expense of apparatus handling and artistry.
 Scores had a maximum of thirty points, divided into three categories with a maximum of ten points each: execution, artistic, and difficulty.
 In 2005–2008 code, the number of body difficulties increased again to 18, and they were more finely graded in difficulty rating.
 The score still included the same three categories, but it was now out of 20 points, as artistry and difficulty were averaged and then added to execution.

 In 2009, the code changed significantly due to the perception that artistry had been lost with the focus on difficulty.
-As under the 2001–2005 code, the final mark was obtained by adding difficulty (body difficulties, again reduced to twelve, masteries performed with the apparatus, and risk elements), artistry and execution; each had a maximum value of 10 points, so the final score would be a maximum of 30 points.
+As under the 2001–2004 code, the final mark was obtained by adding difficulty (body difficulties, again reduced to twelve, masteries performed with the apparatus, and risk elements), artistry and execution; each had a maximum value of 10 points, so the final score would be a maximum of 30 points.
 The artistry score was given its own evaluation form and guidelines with specific deductions.

 In 2013, the code dropped the artistic score again, and artistry was instead evaluated as part of execution.
 The maximum number of body difficulties was reduced once more to nine, and the dance steps combination was introduced as its own element.
 The 2017 code was very similar, with difficulty strictly limited and differences among the best gymnasts heavily determined by the execution.
 Therefore, in 2018, the difficulty score became open-ended for the first time.

 In the 2022–2024 code, the artistry score was once again re-introduced.
 The 2025–2028 code reduced the maximum number of difficulties counted in the exercise to give more room for artistic expression and transitions between elements.
 Some body difficulties were removed and others merged to encourage variety and discourage injuries.